AI Motion Graphics for Social Media: How to Make Your Content Stand Out

 Short-Form Tips

-- Front-load your best motion graphic in the first 1-2 seconds
+| Front-load your best motion graphic | The first 1-2 seconds decide whether people keep watching. |

-- Keep text large and readable since most viewers watch on small screens
+| Keep text large and readable | Most viewers watch on small screens. |

 AI Motion Graphics for LinkedIn